Skip to main content Skip to footer

 Your UCAS application

-You can choose up to 4 medical schools on your UCAS application form, and the Medical Schools Council recommends you use all 4 choices for Medicine.
-Your remaining UCAS choice can be a related undergraduate degree programme that can be used as a backup.
+You can choose up to 4 medical schools on your UCAS application form.
+The Medical Schools Council recommends you use all 4 choices for medicine, including gateway programmes.
+Your remaining UCAS choice can be a related, non-medical undergraduate degree programme as a backup.

 Find out more about the medical school application process.